parnic/ice-hud/readme.md

 1. **Why is there no target castbar for Classic?**
    The Classic game client doesn't offer a reliable way to show castbars for anyone except the player.
 IceHUD doesn't support the type of inaccurate guessing at combat log details that would be required to get a semi-useful target castbar.

+1. **Why do buff/debuff timers not work in Classic?**
+   The Classic game client doesn't provide this information to addons because it wasn't a feature when the game first released.
+You can install the LibClassicDurations addon to enable support, but it's a best guess and not completely accurate.

 See [here](https://www.wowace.com/projects/ice-hud/issues/113) for a user-created guide to creating new IceHUD textures.